 What if I want to save my starter indefinitely?

 If you want to freeze for longer than a few months, you’ll need to dry your starter first.

 Smear some of your starter over a piece of parchment paper and let the starter dry completely.
 The starter should break away from the paper, and you can then grind the starter into small pieces.
 Place the dried starter in a plastic bag and freeze it indefinitely.

 When you want to revive your starter, soak 1 ½ teaspoons dried starter in 1 tablespoon (1 oz.) of lukewarm water.
 Let it sit for a few minutes to soften.
 Add 1 tablespoon of flour (1 oz.) and stir until fully incorporated.
 Cover and let sit for 24 hours.
 The next day, add another tablespoon (1 oz.) of both flour and water, stir, and let sit for 24 hours.
 By day 3, add another tablespoon (1 oz.) of flour and water, stir, and let it sit for 12 to 24 hours.
 By now, you should see some bubbling action, and you can then feed your starter as you would normally.

 Do You Still Have Questions?

-I did my best to answer some of the most common questions my friends and family asked about sourdough starters.
+I did my best to answer all the sourdough starter commonly asked questions my friends and family sent my way.
 However, I couldn’t possibly cover everything in one post.
 If you have more questions, share them in the comments below.
 I’ll do some research and write a follow-up post that answers your questions.